Outdated beliefs are putting parents off cloth nappies: learn the truth here

 Myth: Creches and daycares refuse to allow cloth nappies on the premises, supported by government.

-There are in fact government rules on using cloth nappies in schools, so they are definitely not against it.
+There are in fact government rules on using cloth nappies in schools, so they are definitely not against it, she adds.

 Myth: There’s no point using cloth nappies on a part-time basis.

-Every cloth nappy used, is: 1.
-A cost-saving, 2. saving one less disposable ending up in a landfill, 3. gives your little one’s skin a break from the chemicals in the disposables and a chance to ‘breath’.
+3. Giving your little one’s skin a break from the chemicals in the disposables and a chance to ‘breath’

-And who knows, if you give it a “try part-time” you will probably fall in love with them and end up a cloth nappy addict like most of us.
+And who knows, if you give it a try, even part-time, you will probably fall in love with them and end up a cloth nappy addict like most of us!

 Share your story with us, and we could publish your letter.
 Anonymous contributions are welcome.